2016 Macedonian parliamentary election: Aftermath

 The Electoral Commission called a re-run for 25 December 2016 in Tearce and Gostivar, though in Gostivar it was called off after the VMRO-DPMNE filed a lawsuit against the decision, and in Tearce the outcome was unchanged.

-Government Formation
+Government formation

 Although VMRO-DPMNE attempted to form a coalition with Albanian minority interest party DUI, coalition talks broke down in late January 2017.
-After that, the SDSM pursued informal coalition talks with the DUI, though as of late February 2017, coalition talks were frozen on the usage of the Albanian language.
+After that, the SDSM pursued informal coalition talks with the DUI, though as late as February 2017, coalition talks were frozen on the usage of the Albanian language.
 These talks were also blocked by VMRO-DPMNE President Gjorge Ivanov over fears of "a loss of sovereignty" to Albanians under the proposed government.
 A government was finally approved between SDSM and members of DUI and the Alliance for Albanians in May 2017.
-SDSM leader Zoran Zaev became Prime Minister.
+SDSM leader Zoran Zaev became prime minister.

 Coalition talks were impacted by the storming of the parliament building in April.
 Protestors, who opposed the election of the first Albanian-speaker of Parliament, Talat Xhaferi, targeted MPs who belonged to Albanian-interest parties and the SDSM.